-Here are 9 signs and symptoms of sugar addiction and what you can do instead.
+Here are 9 signs you really like sugar and what you can do instead.

 1. You need something sweet after every meal.